Reminerva/learntrad-api/README.md

 ## LearnTrad API

 LearnTrad API is a microservices-based backend system built to support a trading education platform.
-It provides services such as authentication, customer and admin management, market data handling, fetch quiz and trade placing simulation and processing — all designed using Spring Boot and deployed using Kubernetes.
+It provides services such as authentication, customer and admin management, market data handling, fetch quiz generation, top-up system, and trade placing simulation and processing — all designed using Spring Boot and deployed using Kubernetes.

 A key feature of this platform is the Quiz Fetching system, where customers receive anonymous, preprocessed time-series data in the form of candlestick charts.
-The data is intentionally obfuscated — its real asset name, time frame, and price scale are hidden or altered — to ensure users cannot look up actual historical prices while solving the quiz.
-This encourages independent analysis and strengthens data interpretation skills.
+The data is intentionally obfuscated — its real asset name, time frame, date and price scale are hidden or altered — to ensure users cannot look up actual historical prices while solving the quiz.
+This encourages customers to hone their technical analysis skills and think independently.
+Customers can answer the quiz and store their results for future reference.

 This system is developed for educational purposes, and serves as a scalable simulation of real-world trading services and challenges.